aidos-lab/dect/README.md

 ## Usage

-For example usage, we provide the `example.ipynb` file and the code therein reproduces the ECT of the gif of this README.
 The code is provided on an as-is basis; see [LICENSE.md](LICENSE.md) for more information.
 You are cordially invited to both contribute and provide feedback.
 Do not hesitate to contact us!